turboapps/docs/reference/command_line/upgrade.md

 - `build-test` - All of the features of the `build` subscription plus unlimited selenium testing.

-- `build-test-deploy` - All the features of the `build-test` subscription plus on-premise capabilities with Spoon Server.
+- `build-test-deploy` - All the features of the `build-test` subscription plus on-premise capabilities with Turbo Server.

 #### JSON output